TriDEntApollO/dotfiles/README.md

-## Note
+> [!IMPORTANT]

-- This repository is only for maintening my dotfiles please dont excpect active commits and fixes.
+> - This repository is only for maintening my dotfiles please dont excpect active commits and fixes.
-- Don't open issues before going through the official pages of the tool/plugin that you are facing problems with.
+> - Don't open issues before going through the official pages of the tool/plugin that you are facing problems with.
-- For a more intutitive step by step tutorial please refer to [this video](https://www.youtube.com/watch?v=y6XCebnB9gs&t=3s).
+> - For a more intutitive step by step tutorial please refer to [this video](https://www.youtube.com/watch?v=y6XCebnB9gs&t=3s).